 AUSTRALIA: BRL Hardy turns to DNA in fight against fraud

+BRL Hardy, the Australian wine giant is to use DNA from 100-year-old grapevines, in the latest effort to stamp out fraud in the wine industry.
 The move comes after growing concerns from the trade and wine-buying public after a series of high-profile fraud cases in the last 12 months.
 The Australian industry was most-famously rocked in 1998 when fake bottles of the country's leading premium wine Penfolds Grange were discovered.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor

 just-drinks gives you the widest beverage market coverage.

 Paid just-drinks members have unlimited access to all our exclusive content - including 14 years of archives.

 I am so confident you will love complete access to our content that today I can offer you 30 days access for $1.

 It’s our best ever membership offer – just for you.

 - Bacardi Seeks Own History at Bombay Sapphire Home